 There are two categories of users who can benefit from the Balancer Protocol: liquidity providers - who own Balancer Pools or participate in shared pools, and traders - who buy or sell the underlying pool assets on the open market.

-Anyone with two or more ERC20 tokens can be a liquidity provider.
+Anyone can be a liquidity provider.
 For example:

 Portfolio managers, who want to have controlled exposure to different assets without complicated and expensive rebalancing